ValueMaps

 Collective identity and shared values in a blink

 Organisations and places thrive when individuals thrive.
 As a consequence, developing a vibrant culture begins with an understanding of collective identity and shared values.
-These are the triggers for every human action and interaction, conscious or unconscious.
-Over the previous 15 years, a group of global experts analysed the identity, values and stories of over 100 teams, organizations, and places.
+These are the foundation for every human action and interaction, conscious or unconscious.
+Over the previous 15 years, a group of global experts analysed the identity and values of over 100 teams, organisations, and places.

 • How can we brand ourselves for our customers?